Dorry Segev: HOPE Act and HIV positive transplantation in the U.S.

 Before 2013, it was illegal to use organs from HIV+ donors for transplantation.
 Any organ whose donor was diagnosed with HIV would be immediately thrown out, despite them being otherwise healthy organs.

 In May 2010, Brian Boyarsky sought out Segev's advice after doing previous research comparing transplant programs in different countries.
 During his research, Boyarsky met Elmi Muller, who had been successfully transplanting organs between HIV+ donors and recipients in South Africa.
 With that in mind, Segev and Boyarsky looked at both the Nationwide Inpatient Sample to study in-hospital deaths of HIV+ patients and the HIV Research Network, which provided granular disease-specific data, to calculate the impact of using organs from HIV+ donors on the organ transplant waitlist.
 Both data sources allowed Segev and Boyarsky to estimate a possible 500 to 600 HIV+ donors in the United States, whose organs were currently being discarded.

 After appearing on the front page of The New York Times and Boyarsky's article appearing in the American Journal of Transplantation, Segev and his mentee visited every major national transplant and AIDS advocacy group in the US.
 Within weeks, they had every group officially supporting their campaign to legalize using organs from HIV+ donors for HIV+ recipients.
 In August 2011, Segev and Boyarsky sought out bipartisan support to change the existing law.
 California Senator Barbara Boxer (D) and Oklahoma Senator Tom Coburn (R) became the main sponsors of the bill first drafted by Segev and Boyarsky.
 They were later joined by congressional representatives Lois Capps (D) and Andy Harris (R) to support the bill in the House of Representatives.

 The HIV Organ Policy Equity Act (or HOPE Act) was introduced in the Senate on February 14, 2013.

 President Barack Obama signed the HOPE Act into law on November 21, 2013.

 With the HOPE Act, HIV positive patients on the current kidney and liver waiting lists can elect to also be open to any organs whose donors were diagnosed with HIV.
 This would not remove the patients from accepting non-HIV positive organs.
 However, it does have the potential to significantly shorten a patient's wait time on the kidney and liver deceased donor wait list.

 The first HIV-to-HIV transplants in the United States were performed on March 30, 2016, at Johns Hopkins University.

 Personal life

 Segev married Sommer Gentry on October 18, 2003, in Ventura, California.
-They now both reside in Baltimore, Maryland.
+They now both reside in New York City.
 Gentry is a full professor at the US Naval Academy and contributes to multiple research projects in Segev's lab.

 Segev is an international teacher in swing dance and Lindy Hop with Gentry.
 In 2005, Segev and Gentry started Charm City Swing, a non-profit organization in Baltimore, Maryland, that is dedicated to introducing the art of swing dance to non-dancers.
 Charm City Swing found a permanent home at the Mobtown Ballroom in 2012.